 The paddle will begin with refreshments, served during registration at 8:00 a.m.
 Paddlers will then shove off at 9:00 a.m. and float with kayaks and canoes for 2.5 hours eventually disembarking at a take out point.
 The paddlers will then enjoy lunch and receive t-shirts at Jennie’s Beans and Buns Café in downtown Enfield.

 Location: Join us for a scenic 5½-mile paddle along Fishing Creek near Enfield, North Carolina.

-How to register: Complete and mail the Registration Form Here, along with your registration fee no later than Friday, May 3, 2013.
+How to register: Complete and mail or bring your Registration Form, along with your registration fee no later than Friday, May 9th, 2014.

 Liability Waivers: Everyone must sign liability waivers the day of the event.
 A parent/guardian must sign if the participant is under 18 years old.
 Please let us know if you are member of the American Canoe Association, which is insuring this event.

 Questions: Contact Downtown Enfield Preservation & Restoration (DERP) at (252) 445-2234

 Fishing Creek, one of North Carolina’s treasures, winds through pristine forest and showcases one of North Carolina’s hidden assets.
 A tributary of the Tar River, Fishing Creek has a long history – very long indeed.
 Shark teeth are often found along the river’s banks reminding everyone that this part of North Carolina was under sea eons ago.
 Bobby Davis, former Enfield town administrator, said, “Fishing Creek thrills the imagination of visitors and residents alike.
 Equally as diverting as its natural beauty is the history of its people.
 Indians hunted in unspoiled forest, Colonists traded tar and pitch, soldiers and sailors fought for independence and freedom, and farmers toiling to make a living all represent stories of Fishing Creek.”